quevivasbien/AIIncentives.jl/readme.md

-# ai-julia
+# AIIncentives.jl

 ## What is this?

-The code in [this repository](https://github.com/quevivasbien/ai-julia) is meant to find Nash equilibria for the following model:
+The code in this repository is meant to find Nash equilibria for the following model:

 We assume that *n* players produce safety, *s*, and performance, *p*, as